-EventPix were once again contracted to cover the Higher Education Conference in Canberra.
-The conference photography presented a great opportunity for PR and marketing content for the organisers.
+The conference photography for the Higher Education Conference in Canberra presented a great opportunity for PR and marketing content for the organisers.

 During the conference photos of keynote speakers were delivered to the client between sessions, which they then used for press releases and social media about the event.

 The Australian Financial Review also took advantage of our service and requested some portrait photographs of Federation University Vice-Chancellor Helen Bartlett, which were featured in this article published by the AFR during the conference: Federation University boosts foreign student numbers as metropolitan unis debate intake.

 The technology available to photographers today, combined with the expertise of our conference photographers enabled the delivery of these photos in a speedy fashion.

 Here are some of the photos that were taken at the conference.

 Leading up to the 2019 Miss Universe Australia contest, teeth whitening sponsor, SDI (Pola Teeth Whitening) hosted a number of cocktail parties for State Finalists around Australia – which we had the pleasure of providing the event photography for in each state.